-References are made throughout this handbook to the Local Returning Officer.
-This is because most arrangements related to the conduct of the poll are the responsibility of the Local Returning Officer.
+References are made throughout this handbook to the (Acting) Returning Officer.
+This is because most arrangements related to the conduct of the poll are the responsibility of the (Acting) Returning Officer.

-In practice, however, it is the electoral administrator who is responsible for the day-to-day running of elections.
+In practice, however, it is the electoral administrator who is responsible for the day-today running of elections.
 Polling station staff will be given local contact details prior to polling day and this will most likely be, in the first instance, the elections office.

-The elections and the polling station team
+2. The election and the polling station team